Where to Buy

 Does it contain ground bone?
 Yes, it does.

 Why eggshell?
 The eggshell contains calcium and the attached egg membrane has collagen, glucosamine, chondroitin and hyaluronic acid.
+If for some reason you do not want eggs or eggshell in the food, both the Turkey Recipe and the Pork Recipe are egg-free.

 Can I just make my own dog food?
 Sure, you can.
 You should do your research to be sure that you're feeding the best nutrition to your dog.
 Just giving some raw hamburger is not enough, although it would be fine for the occasional meal.
 Making your dog's food can be time consuming.
 Often our best customers are those who made it for a while but no longer have the time.